ltrahan/LearnPHP_C2/README.md

 LearnPHP_C2
 ===========
-This is the files for Chapter 2
+These are the files for Chapter 2